-Designed to give you an overall feel for the free-flying sport of paragliding, we will cover all the basics - from flying equipment and safety - to basic flight theory.
+Designed to give you a general feel for the free-flying sport of paragliding, we will cover all the basics - from flying equipment and safety - to general flight theory.

 Great way to spend part of a day!

 Maximum 4 participants.